KnorpelSenf/winding/README.md

 # winding

-winding is a cross-platform windowing manager that does not need bindings to external libraries.
+winding is a cross-platform windowing library that does not need bindings to any external binaries (except for the system itself).

 Currently, it supports:

+- Windows
-- X11
+- Linux (X11)

 Contributions are welcome!